“If a tree falls in a forest and nobody’s around to hear it, does it make a sound?”

 For example, having a ‘/email-signup/thank-you’ page, like this one (pictured below), where people are pointed to after signing up for your email list is a destination page.

-When set up as a Goal in analytics (here’s a little ‘how to’), you can then see how many people completed that action and where they came from (assuming it’s all set up right and the actions are taking place on your site).
+When set up as a Goal in analytics, you can then see how many people completed that action and where they came from (assuming it’s all set up right and the actions are taking place on your site).

 It will look something like this:

-From this, you can see how many people are signing up for emails and where they are coming from.
+From this, you can see how you’re doing with email acquisition and where they are coming from.
 This is important as again the point is to drive action with traffic, not just get traffic for traffic sake, so now you can start to value the traffic based on actions and not just visits.

 In the above example, over 50% of their email signups are coming from their Google AdWords strategy.
 You can also see more of the value of referral traffic and compare social media channels.